The deadline to submit a nomination for this prize was October 1, 2022. Nominations are no longer being accepted.

-To nominate a dissertation for the 2019-2020 Bernheimer Prize, please notify both the ACLA Secretariat and the chair of the committee by the deadline of October 1st, 2019.
+To nominate a dissertation for the 2022-2023 Bernheimer Prize, please notify both the ACLA Secretariat (firstname.lastname@example.org).

 Nominators should submit a letter or report of one or two pages, outlining the exceptional qualities of the nominated dissertation.
-Copies of the nominating letter should be sent, along with copies of the dissertation, to each member of the committee.
-If electronic copies of the materials are available, it is requested that in addition to the hard copies, the electronic copies be e-mailed to the members of the committee.
+Copies of the nominating letter should be emailed, along with copies of the dissertation, to each member of the committee.
+Please note that we will not accept hard copies this year and ask that all documents are emailed.

 2022-2023 Charles Bernheimer Prize Committee